 Take heed, as unto a light that shineth in a dark place, until the day dawn, and the day star arise in your hearts.

-Truman Madsen has New Testament tapes
+Truman Madsen tapes

 Truman G. Madsen is perhaps best known for his Joseph Smith lectures.
 However, the Latter-day Saint scholar has also spoken on audiotape and video about the life of Jesus Christ in the New Testament.